 - WSC students, faculty, and staff participate in various community projects including the Salvation Army holiday bell ringing and Angel Tree charity events, a Giving Tree benefit for the Family Crisis Shelter, Easter Egg hunt hosted by Phi Theta Kappa (PTK), community-wide spring clean-up day, and Earth Day celebrations and associated clean-up activities and community parades.
-WSC also hosts the community Out of the Darkness Walk, Relay for Life, and Trail of Treats. - The Williston Area Recreation Center located on campus is open from 6am to 10pm Monday through Saturday and 1pm to 9pm Sunday.
-All full time students have free membership.
-Facilities include indoor tennis, basketball, track, weights and cardio, waterpark, and lap pools. - o In addition, student facilities are open until 10 p.m. during the week and from 9 a.m.-3 p.m. on the weekends, providing students access to recreational space during the time they are not in class. - All WSC events, both on and off campus are alcohol free in accordance with SBHE policy 918.
+WSC also hosts the community Out of the Darkness Walk, Relay for Life, and Trail of Treats. - The Williston Area Recreation Center located on campus is open to students free of charge.
+Facilities include indoor tennis, basketball, track, weights and cardio, waterpark, and lap pools. - In addition, WSC student facilities are open evenings and weekends, providing students access to recreational space during the time they are not in class.

+• All WSC events, both on and off campus are alcohol free in accordance with NDSBHE policy 918.